-Believe me, you do not want to visit the Amazon without insect repellent.
+You do not want to visit the jungle without insect repellent.

 The jungle is so hot and humid that I wanted to wear as little as possible.
 So when I packed, I was tempted to bring lots of t-shirts and shorts.

-But there are numerous reasons why long sleeves and trousers are the items you need in the jungle.
+But there are numerous reasons why long sleeves and trousers are the best jungle clothes.

 First of all, they protect you from the sun.
 Second, they protect you from scratches and burns while walking through the woods.
 Maybe you can recognise poison ivy back home and know how to avoid it.
 But in the jungle?
 I wouldn’t know how to tell which plants can hurt me and which ones can’t.